JayboBaker/pyf/content/pages/services.md

   ## Touch Up Repairs

-  Pinnacle Yacht Finishing know that sometimes there isn’t the time in the schedule, and you may need a quick fix, that’s why we can provide on board touch up repairs executed to an extremely high standard.
+  If you need a quick fix, but don’t have time in your busy schedule.
+We can provide on board touch up repairs, executed to an extremely high standard.

-  Weather these be scratches, dings or delamination we can fix the damage using high quality Konig Waxes, pens and resins to make sure we get the best match possible.
+  Scratches, dings or delamination, we can fix the damage using high quality Konig Waxes, pens and resins, to make sure we get the best possible match.

-  ##
 accordion: []
 gallery:
   - alt: Matt brush finish Milesi varnish floor